Kiszuriwalilibori/books/README.md

 -   fetchBooksfrom Api now is a hook useFetchBooks.
 -   on search page buttons disactivate on loading

+### 1.5.0

+-   Generally revised
+-   Better error handling
+-   Improved responsibility of table
+-   Some files renamed
+-   more strict typing

 ### Todos

 ----001 convertToPolish pewnie trza by przerobić na mapę